ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 **`KafkaRetrySubscriber`** *(name subject to change)*
-A specialized event consumer that, upon catching an unhandled error during event consumption, does the following:
+The primary expansion to hexkit to get the fundamental DLQ logic going.
+It is a specialized event consumer that, upon catching an unhandled error during event consumption, does the following:
 1. Retries the event until the configured number of retries is exhausted (using exponential backoff).